|

 Student Code

-Equal Opportunity, Affirmative Action, Title IX and Americans with Disabilities Act (ADA)
+Equal Opportunity, Affirmative Action, Title IX, and Americans with Disabilities Act (ADA)

 Tri-County Technical College is committed to a policy of equal opportunity for all persons and does not discriminate in employment, admissions, financial aid, and educational programs and activities on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability, genetic information, gender, veteran’s status, pregnancy, childbirth or other categories protected by applicable law.
 This policy is intended to meet Tri-County Technical College’s responsibilities under the Age Discrimination in Employment Act of 1967, the Age Discrimination Act of 1975, Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Pregnancy Discrimination Act of 1978, The Vietnam Veterans Readjustment Assistance Act of 1974, the Violence Against Women Act, the Pregnancy Accommodations Act, the Americans with Disabilities Act of 1990, as well as the Americans with Disabilities Act Amendments Act of 2008, the Genetic Information Nondiscrimination Act of 2008, and applicable provisions of the South Carolina Human Affairs Law.